vapourismo/knxproto/README.md

-# knxproto
-A library which provides the means to communicate with several KNX-related devices or services.
+## Usage
+The simplest way to get started is to clone the repository, generate the documentation and start reading.

 ## Installation
-First off, you need a compatible C standard library and the `libev` library.
-These might come with your distribution of choice.
-So far, the library has been tested against `glibc` only.

-Obtain the source and navigate to it's location.
+Obtain the source and navigate to its location.
 Run

     $ make